joelparkerhenderson/ways-of-working/doc/meetings/index.md

 Examples of innovating: brainstorming, generating ideas, evaluating options, etc.

-Examples o team building: all-hands, kick-offs, outings, offsites, gaining commitment for a change effort, etc.
+Examples of bonding: all-hands, kick-offs, outings, offsites, gaining commitment for a change effort, etc.

 ## To plan a meeting